noheltcj/zinc/README.md

 More information to come as this becomes more useful.

 ## How it works
-When enabled, Zinc analyzes specified source sets and generates builders and a DSL for each data class.
-There are two classes of builders generated: _production_ and _test_.
+When enabled, Zinc analyzes specified source sets and generates builders and a DSL for each data class based on the constructor params.
+Fields not in the primary constructor must be set after building.
+There are two classes of builders
+generated: _production_ and _test_.

 [See Examples](docs/hello_world_example.md)

 ### Production Builders
 These builders are for use in production code when a builder pattern is preferable over using a constructor.
 All properties must be able to resolve a value.
-When a field does not have a default value, an exception will be thrown with details about the missing field.
+When a field does not have a default value, an exception will be thrown with details about the missing parameter.

 Configure the source sets that should contribute to this classification by setting the `productionSourceSetNames` field on the plugin extension.
 [See Setup](#setup)